 Indiana Workers’ Compensation Frequently Asked Questions (FAQs)

 Many questions arise surrounding workers’ compensation insurance.
 If you still have questions after reading this article, here are some of the most frequently asked questions about Indiana workers’ comp.
-If you still have questions, be sure to visit our forum or leave a comment below.

 How is the average weekly wage calculated?

 Lost wages for injured employees in workers’ compensation claims uses a calculation called the average weekly wage.
 The AWW takes the monthly wage times 12 and then divides that by 52 weeks in the year.
 Multiply that result by two-thirds (66.66%) to determine the workers’ compensation weekly rate.

 Do sole proprietors have to get workers’ comp in Indiana?

 Sole proprietors are excluded from workers’ compensation coverage requirements in Indiana, but may opt for to be included.
 If they elect to be on the policy, coverage for lost wages has a range of $750 to $3,600 per week.
 Partners, and LLC members are treated in the same fashion as sole proprietors.